xitrum-framework/xitrum-doc/guide/intro.rst

 * Sessions can be stored in cookies (more scalable) or clustered `Hazelcast <http://www.hazelcast.com/>`_ (more secure).
   Hazelcast is recommended when using continuations-based actions, since serialized continuations are usually too big to store in cookies.
-Hazelcast also gives in-process (thus faster and simpler to use), distribued cache and pubsub, you don't need separate cache and pubsub servers.
+Hazelcast also gives in-process (thus faster and simpler to use) distribued cache and pubsub, you don't need separate cache and pubsub servers.
 * `jQuery Validation <http://docs.jquery.com/Plugins/validation>`_ is integrated
   for browser side and server side validation.